aircodelabs/Hydrogen/README.md

 ## Configurations

-There are servial options that you can pass through process.env.
+There are a few options that you can pass through process.env.

 ```js
 process.env.AC_FAAS_ROOT = process.env.AC_FAAS_ROOT || 'functions';